Harish-uthravalli/autologin-tool/README.md

 # How to use the tool

-1. Enter your portal URL in the `loginauto.py` code with the Login Credentials
+1. Enter your portal URL in `loginauto.py`.
+2. Use the Inspect Element feature of your browser to find the name of your ID for each textbox ie. Username and password
-2. Execute the python file to check if its working or not.
+3. Execute the python file to check if its working or not.
 Also, change the hour value in the _if_ condition of main().
 It is to specify program when not to execute.
-3. In your terminal go to `~/.config/autostart`.
+4. In your terminal go to `~/.config/autostart`.
 If you don't have the folder called autostart then create one using `sudo mkdir <name>`
-4. In the path `~/.config/autostart` create a file called `loginscript.desktop`
+5. In the path `~/.config/autostart` create a file called `loginscript.desktop`
-5. Paste the following code in it.
+6. Paste the following code in it.
 You can open the file using `gedit <filename>`
 ```
 [Desktop Entry]
 Encoding=UTF-8